 The EEPROM module contains an extra word called SHADOW word which is loaded at reset into the EEMCR, EEDIVH and EEDIVL registers.
 To program the SHADOW word, when in special modes (SMODN=0), the NOSHW bit in EEMCR register must be cleared.
 Normal programming routines are used to program the SHADOW word which becomes accessible at address \$0FC0-\$0FC1 when NOSHW is cleared.
 At the next reset the SHADOW word data is loaded into the EEMCR, EEDIVH and EEDIVL registers.
 The SHADOW word can be protected from being programmed or erased by setting the SHPROT bit of EEPROT register.

 A steady internal self-time clock is required to provide accurate counts to meet EEPROM program/erase requirements.
 This clock is generated via by a programmable 10-bit prescaler register.
 Automatic program/erase termination is also provided.

 In ordinary situations, with crystal operating properly, the steady internal self-time clock is derived from the input clock source (EXTALi).
 The divider value is as in EEDIVH:EEDIVL.
-In limp-home mode, where the oscillator has malfunctioned or is unavailable, the self-time clock is derived from the PLL at $f{VCOMIN}$ (nominally 1 MHz), with a predefined divider value of \$0023.
+In limp-home mode, where the oscillator clock has malfunctioned or is unavailable, the self-time clock is derived from the PLL at a nominal f{VCOMIN} using a predefined divider value of \$0023.
 Program/erase operation is not guaranteed in limp-home mode.
-The clock switching function is only applicable for permanent loss of crystal condition, so the program/erase will also not be guaranteed when the loss of crystal condition is intermittent.

-It is strongly recommended that the clock monitor is enabled to ensure that the program/erase operation will be shutdown in the event of loss of crystal with a clock monitor reset, or switch to a limp-home mode clock.
+It is strongly recommended that program/erase operation is terminated in the event of loss of crystal, either by the application software (clearing EEPGM & EELAT bits) when entering limp home mode or by enabling the clock monitor to generate a clock monitor reset.
 This will prevent unnecessary stress on the emulated EEPROM during oscillator failure.

-EEPROM Control Registers
+9.5 EEPROM Control Registers